 The advanced check is an online service.
 Therefore, an internet connection is required to use it.
 When you use it for the first time, you will be asked to enable it.
 Later, all you need to do is open the sheet and analyze your text.
 You’ll have to initiate the text check for each sheet individually.

-Our grammar and style check is powered by the proofreading software LanguageTool Plus, and is available for almost all of Ulysses’ localized languages: English, Dutch, German, French, Portuguese, Chinese, Polish, Russian, Japanese, and Spanish.
+Our grammar and style check is powered by the proofreading software LanguageTool Plus, and is available for almost all of Ulysses’ localized languages: English, Dutch, German, French, Italian, Portuguese, Chinese, Russian, Japanese, and Spanish.
 Korean is the only language not currently supported.

-Furthermore, you can check texts in Catalan, Ukrainian, Irish, Breton, Arabic, Romanian, Esperanto, Galician, Persian, Tamil, Slovak, Italian, Slovenian, Danish, Asturian, Greek, Tagalog, Khmer, Swedish, and Belarusian.
+Furthermore, you can check texts in Catalan, Ukrainian, Irish, Breton, Arabic, Romanian, Esperanto, Galician, Persian, Polish, Tamil, Slovak, Italian, Slovenian, Danish, Asturian, Greek, Tagalog, Khmer, Swedish, and Belarusian.

 Your language will be recognized automatically.
 However, please note that the number of available suggestions differs from language to language.